jonhue/sandboxy/README.md

 ### Setup

-Add Sandboxy to the models where you want to separate live & sandbox records:
+Add Sandboxy to the models where you want to separate records depending on their environments:

 ```ruby
 class Foo < ApplicationRecord